 8 cups Smoked Chicken Bone Broth (see below on how to make it from home or buy it already made)

-1 TBSP Apple Cider Vinegar - only use if making from home.
+1 tablespoon Apple Cider Vinegar - only use if making from home.

 ½ onion (white) diced